RemoteTechnologiesGroup/RemoteTech/tutorials/firstsat.md

 This tutorial does not require any mods other than RemoteTech.

+##Overview

+To control a probe or satellite from the ground, you need a reliable communications link over which to send commands to mission control.
+In a mature space program, a network of commsats will help you relay transmissions in any direction, but you don't have that luxury at the start of the game.
+So how do you launch and control the very satellites that are supposed to help you do the controlling?

+In order to have remote control of a vessel, it must have a communications link with Kerbal Space Center.
+To establish this link, you require an antenna that has the range to reach it and no obstructions between them.
+Launching a satellite into orbit means it will, sooner or later, end up on the far side of the planet.
+Given the nature of orbits, this wouldn't be too much of a problem since the satellite would come back around again, except that on that first crucial launch, you need control to circularize your orbit.
+Otherwise you risk launching nothing but a future fireworks display for the citizens on the far side of Kerbin.

+Fortunately, getting into a stable orbit before you lose control doesn't demand any precision computing.
+It's just a matter of being careful...

 ![A satellite must have an antenna, a probe core, and a power supply](design.png "Basic satellite design"){: .left}

 ##Satellite Design